Colorado Clinical and Translational Sciences Institute

 Throughout the study, select students will participate in the Student Champions Program, where they will join the study team.
 This peer leadership program aims to foster students' interest in STEM and empower them to become leaders in their community.
 Wang explained that this was a priority for Morgridge Academy to re-energize community engagement.

-"It's a pipeline program to get the students interested in STEM and engage them with the scientists, investigators, and school staff while also bringing the community and students together,” Wang explained.
-“It's meant to give them exposure to applied science and research, maybe even connect them with future mentors, have them build upon their agency and self-efficacy, and be a leader and spokesperson for the study.”
+“It's a pipeline program to give the students exposure to applied science and research, maybe even connect them with future mentors, have them build upon their agency and self-efficacy, and be a leader and spokesperson for the study,” said Wang.

 After selecting and fine-tuning the school’s intervention and establishing the Student Champions Program with this pilot grant, Wang and McCullough plan to apply for a second grant that will allow them to implement this intervention.